 Implants- Breast implants, similar to other medical devices, can fail.
 Implants can break or leak.
-When a saline-filled implant deflates, its salt water filling will be absorbed by the body.
-Rupture can occur as a result of an injury, from no apparent cause, or during mammography.
+When a saline-filled implant deflates, the saline will be absorbed by the body.
+Silicone geil-filled implants can rupture, and you may not know it ("silent rupture").
+Rarely, the silicone can migrate outside of the scar capsule your body forms.
+There is recommended surveillance imaging for silicone gel implants.
+Rupture can occur as a result of an injury, trauma, or from no apparent cause.
 It is possible to damage an implant at the time of surgery.
 Damaged or broken implants cannot be repaired.
-Ruptured or deflated implants require replacement or removal.
-Breast implants can wear out, they cannot be expected to last forever.
+Correcting a ruptured or deflated implants require replacement or removal.
+Breast implants are not lifetime devices.

-Capsular contracture- Scar tissue, which forms internally around the breast implant, can tighten and make the breast round, firm, and possibly painful.
-Excessive firmness of the breasts can occur soon after surgery or years later.
+Capsular contracture- Scar tissue, which is normal and forms around the breast implant, can tighten and make the breast round, firm, and possibly painful.
+This can occur soon after surgery or years later.
 The occurrence of symptomatic capsular contracture is not predictable.
-The incidence of symptomatic capsular contracture can be expected to increase over time.
+The incidence of symptomatic capsular contracture can be expected to the longer you have the implant.
 Capsular contracture may occur on one side, both sides or not at all.
-It is more common with implant placement in front of the chest muscle layer.
+It is more common with implant placement superficial to the chest muscle.
 Treatment for capsular contracture may require surgery, implant replacement, or implant removal.
 Capsular contracture may reoccur after surgical procedures to treat this condition.

 Implant extrusion / Tissue necrosis- Lack of adequate tissue coverage or infection may result in exposure and extrusion of the implant through the skin.
-Tissue breakdown (necrosis) has been reported with the use of steroid drugs, after chemotherapy/radiation to breast tissue, due to smoking, microwave diathermy, and excessive heat or cold therapy.
+Tissue breakdown (either dehiscence or necrosis) has been reported with the use of steroid medications, after chemotherapy/radiation to the chest or breast, due to smoking, microwave diathermy, and excessive heat or cold therapy.
 In some cases, incision sites fail to heal normally.
 An implant may become visible at the surface of the breast as a result of the device pushing though layers of skin.
 If tissue breakdown occurs and the implant becomes exposed, implant removal may be necessary.
 Permanent scar deformity may occur.

 Skin wrinkling and rippling- Visible and palpable wrinkling of implants can occur.
 Some wrinkling is normal and expected.
 This may be more pronounced in patients who have saline-filled implants with textured surfaces or thin breast tissue.
 It may be possible to feel the implant fill valve.
 Some patients may find palpable valve and wrinkles cosmetically undesirable.
 Palpable valve, wrinkling and/or folds may be confused with palpable tumors and questionable cases must be investigated.
-An implant may become visible at the surface of the breast as a result of the device pushing though layers of skin.